 Vigenère Cipher Encoder/Decoder

-At a practical level, the calculator converts letters to uppercase, keeps only letters from the key, and then walks through the message one character at a time.
-Alphabetic characters are shifted according to the repeated key.
-Spaces, punctuation, and numbers are preserved in place so the result stays readable.
-That means you can paste in a sentence or short paragraph and still keep its original spacing while the letters themselves are transformed.
+At a practical level, the calculator treats letters as the working alphabet, ignores nonletters in the key, and leaves spaces, punctuation, and digits untouched in the message.
+That means you can paste in a sentence or short paragraph and still keep its punctuation visible while the letters are shifted according to the repeated key.

-To describe the cipher mathematically, assign each letter of the English alphabet a number from to .
-In that mapping, A = 0, B = 1, and so on through Z = 25.
-Let represent the numeric value of the -th plaintext letter, and let represent the numeric value of the corresponding key letter after the key has been repeated to cover the message.
+The Vigenère cipher works by assigning each letter of the alphabet a number from to .
+In that numbering, A = 0, B = 1, and Z = 25.
+Let represent the numeric value of the -th plaintext letter, and let represent the numeric value of the matching key letter after the keyword has been repeated across the message.

 Formula: C_i = P_i + K_i mod 26